Sanyo Pancake Stepper Motor: Bipolar, 200 Steps/Rev, 50×11mm, 4.5V, 1 A/Phase

 - Hard drives

-Note: Sanyo Denki originally called this product the “SANMOTION F2 stepping motor model SS2501-5041”, but as of October 2014, they are transitioning to using the new part number SS2501-8040.
+Note: Sanyo Denki originally called this product the “SANMOTION F2 stepping motor model SS2501-5041”, but as of October 2014, they transitioned to using the new part number SS2501-8040 or SS2501-8040P.
 This is only a part number change; the product itself is exactly the same.

 People often buy this product together with: